paradime-io/social-media-data-modeling-challenge/README.md

 Finally, the resulting data is saved in **MotherDuck** as a source table (as configured in source.yml) for the staging step.

 **- Staging**
+1.   **stg_slashdot**: This stage performs an initial filtering of the data, focusing on records where the `record_type` is "story" (the primary focus for analysis).
+It also includes basic field standardization.

+2.   **stg_slashdot_cleaning**: The scraped source data contains some unclean elements, such as:

+	    -   **Author**: The author field often includes unnecessary text like tabs, spaces, or the phrase "Posted by" before the username.
+To clean this, the `REGEXP_REPLACE` function was used to remove "Posted by" and non-alphabetic characters.

+	    -   **Publication Date**: The publication date field contains extraneous characters and is not in the correct datetime format.
+A regex pattern was used to remove any characters that are not part of the date or time, and then the `STRPTIME` function was applied to convert the cleaned string into a proper datetime format.

 ## Insights